Dutch Bros Coffee: Capital increase and IPO

 In October 2018, Dutch Bros received an undisclosed amount from private equity firm TSG Consumer Partners for a minority stake in the company and announced plans to expand to 800 stores over the next five years.

-Dutch Bros reported revenues of $238 million in 2019, $327.4 million in 2020, and $228 million over the first six months of 2021, heading into the company formally filing for its IPO in August 2021.
+Dutch Bros reported revenues of $238 million in 2019, $327.4 million in 2020, and $228 million over the first six months of 2021, heading into the company formally filing for its initial public offering (IPO) in August 2021.
 The company stated in its filing that it hoped to raise $100 million, which it would use toward paying down $192 million in long-term debt.
 Dutch Bros held its IPO and began trading on the New York Stock Exchange with the ticker symbol "BROS" on September 15, 2021.
 The IPO raised $484 million, selling about 21 million shares for $23 each.
-Travis Boersma retained about 74 percent of shareholder voting power after the listing, due to his ownership of Class B stock.
+Travis Boersma retained about 74% of shareholder voting power after the listing, due to his ownership of class B stock before he sold his stake in November 2025.

 Business model

 Dutch Bros operates as a chain.
-The vast majority of its stores are drive-thru stands.
-Each store sells hot and cold drinks, including non-coffee options, and a selection of baked goods.
+The vast majority of its stores have no indoor seating and are walk-up or drive-thru stands.
+Each store sells hot and cold drinks, including non-coffee options (including tea, milkshakes, and sparkling sodas) and a selection of baked goods.

 The company started franchising in 1999.
 In 2008, Dutch Bros transitioned to an internal franchising model that required potential franchisees to have worked for the company for a minimum of three years.
-This resulted in a 97 percent continuity rate among franchises; between 2010 and 2015, only three percent of all Dutch Bros franchise locations closed.
+This resulted in a 97% continuity rate among franchises; between 2010 and 2015, only 3% of all Dutch Bros franchise locations closed.
 In 2017, Dutch Bros stopped franchising and started opening only company-owned stores.
 As of June 2021, franchisees were running 264 Dutch Bros stores and another 207 were fully company-owned.
-The company has a history of buying out franchisees who failed to meet the company's customer service standards.
+The company has a history of buying out franchisees that failed to meet the company's customer-service standards.